typrint/phinx/docs/en/migrations.rst

-update     set an action to be triggered when the row is updated delete     set an action to be triggered when the row is deleted constraint set a name to be used by foreign key constraint
+update     set an action to be triggered when the row is updated delete     set an action to be triggered when the row is deleted constraint set a name to be used by foreign key constraint deferrable set the foreign key constraint to be deferrable *(only applies to PostgreSQL)*
 ========== ===========

 You can pass one or more of these options to any column with the optional